Rackerlacker/my-first-pc-build/README.md

 ### -Final steps

-I learnt that cable management is definately worth the time and effort.
+I learnt that cable management is definitely worth the time and effort.

 I learnt that not all cases have an RGB/fan hub.